 How to Get Private Mortgage Insurance (PMI)

-Buying a home can be one of the most exciting steps, but it comes with some terms and processes that can feel a little intimidating, especially if you’re looking at options with less than a 20% down payment.
-One thing that often comes up is private mortgage insurance, or PMI.
+Buying a home can be one of the most exciting steps, but it comes with terms and processes that might feel overwhelming—especially when you’re putting down less than 20%.
+One of those terms is private mortgage insurance, or PMI.

-I remember when I was exploring home financing, PMI seemed like a confusing add-on, but I quickly learned it’s a helpful tool for homeownership.
-Here, I’ll walk you through what PMI is, why it matters, and how to get it, without any complicated jargon.
+I remember when I was exploring home financing, PMI seemed like a confusing add-on.
+But once I understood how it worked, it turned out to be a helpful tool that opened the door to homeownership.
+Here’s a simple guide to what PMI is, why it matters, and how to get it—without the confusing jargon.

 Why Lenders Require PMI